andrewakafrodo/cmsi387/homework/csi-fs/image-hexdump.md

 Hexdump of the image file
 =========================

-Here is the `hexdump` of the image file, nothing is yet specified.
-It is simply being uploaded for easier use between my virtual machine and normal one.
+Here is the `hexdump` of the image file, specifying has just started!

 	frodo@samtrefoil:~/Desktop/cmsi387/homework/csi-fs$ hexdump -C image
 	00000000  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|

+The firt big block under this text is the test disk's superblock.
+The first 32 bytes denote the inode count (in little endian).
+For our test disk it is 4.
+The second 32 bytes of the block denote the block count.
+For out test disk, it is 200 in hexadecimal and 512 in decimal.

 	*
 	00000400  40 00 00 00 00 02 00 00  19 00 00 00 e4 01 00 00  |@...............|
 	00000410  35 00 00 00 01 00 00 00  00 00 00 00 00 00 00 00  |5...............|